Australian Health Practitioner Regulation Agency: Legislative framework

 Ahpra and the National Boards operate under the Health Practitioner Regulation National Law, whereby all state and territories enact similar legislation which recognises regulatory decisions made in other jurisdictions.
 Queensland acts as the 'host jurisdiction' of the National Law, with Queensland legislation establishing the relevant authorities which are then recognised by all other jurisdictions.
 National oversight and collaboration for the scheme takes place through several cross-government forums, such as the Australian Health Ministers' Conference and Australian Health Workforce Ministerial Council.

 This effectively creates a national scheme, whereby health practitioner registration is managed federally, and regulation decisions apply in all other states and territories regardless of the jurisdiction that a decision was made in.
 In all states and territories, other than New South Wales and Queensland which have their own state-based regulators, Ahpra also manages notifications (complaints) against health practitioners.
 The Office of the Health Ombudsman manages complaints for Queensland-based health practitioners, and the Health Professional Councils Authority and 15 profession-specific councils manage complaints in New South Wales.

 Regulated professions and protected titles

 As of 2022, Ahpra and the National Boards regulate 16 health professions in Australia.
 Registered members of these professions are called "health practitioners", while other clinicians are more generally called health professionals.
 'Unregulated professions' such as sonography are still required to comply with the National Code of Conduct for Health Care Workers, however complaints are managed by state and territory health complaint organisations instead of Ahpra and the National Boards.

-On 1 July 2010, the National Registration and Accreditation Scheme (NRAS) began for 12 profession groups:
+On 1 July 2010, the National Registration and Accreditation Scheme (NRAS) began for 10 profession groups, each with their own boards, with a further four in 2012 and one in 2018.